pabloguineab/AzureOpenAI-Langchain/README.md

 ## Run Using Docker Container

 Make sure you have Docker installed.
 I am using WSL2 on Windows and the global instal for Docker worked fine.
-Then start the DOcker Daemon by opening the application.
+Then start the Docker Daemon by opening the application.
 Next check you Docker on in the linux terminal.
 ```
 docker images
 ```